 Great news!
 That’s where income lifetime mortgage plans come in.

 - An introduction to income lifetime mortgage plans.

 We’ve spent hours studying plans from over 25 of the best equity release lenders and we’re here to give you sound advice.

 Now, let’s get into income lifetime mortgages right away!

 What’s an Income Lifetime Mortgage Plan?

 An income lifetime mortgage plan is a type of equity release scheme that allows you to top up your retirement income.
 This is possible through a fixed income paid into your account monthly.

 The Mechanics of an Income Lifetime Mortgage Scheme

-In the case of an income lifetime mortgage, the funds released are then paid into your account monthly.
+In the case of an income lifetime mortgage, the funds released are paid into your account each month.

 The income is seen as a loan and not a salary and is, therefore, completely tax-free.